29 Jul

 What Matters Most: Attunement & Choice

-Whether weekly or ad hoc, the frequency of sessions is less about “what’s right” and more about what feels nourishing, supportive, and sustainable.
+Whether weekly or ad hoc, the frequency of sessions is less about “what’s typical” and more about what feels nourishing, supportive, and sustainable.
 Sometimes we’ll revisit the rhythm together.
 Other times, life itself guides us.
 As a therapist, my aim is to offer a space where our work matches your pace, not rush it, not dilute it, but walk beside you with presence and care.

 Start Your Therapeutic Relationship With Me